-Our team works to facilitate projects and programs between university and community organizations.
+Our team facilitates projects and programs between university and community organizations.
 We are invested in working with faculty members to integrate community engagement into their research and teaching.
-We aim to support faculty in providing deeper learning experiences for students, where all parties take part in both the teaching and the learning.
+We support faculty to provide deeper learning experiences for students, where all parties take part in both the teaching and the learning.

 "Students developed a deeper understanding of applying their knowledge and skills in the arts, while also building confidence in their abilities and a sense of accomplishment in making an important contribution.”

 UBC faculty member